Output 1 (See http://fragilesituations.adb.org)

-A conflict-sensitive analysis was conducted in the transport sector in Afghanistan and published as knowledge product to inform future ADB operations in Afghanistan.
+A conflict-sensitive analysis was conducted in Afghanistan's transport sector and published as knowledge product (brochure) to inform future ADB operations in the country.

-The Nepal Administrative Staff College (NASC) continues to provide training to government staff on peace-sensitive approach to development.
-To date, more than 600 government officials were trained by NASC.
-The training curriculum and the peacebuilding tool manual have been finalized and disseminated.
-A knowledge document on local capacity building on peace-sensitive development approach has also been published to share ADB experience in Nepal.
+NASC continues to provide training to government staff on peace-sensitive approach to development.
+To date, around 600 government officials have been trained.
+The training curriculum and the peacebuilding tool manual have been prepared by NASC.
+A knowledge document on local capacity building on peace-sensitive development approach has been published.